sandboxLingoport/sandbox/README.md

 Then click on the 'Fork' button on the top right.
 This will create a version of the Sandbox code for you to modify.

+### Making changes

+You may make changes to the code directly through the GitHub web interface, or download the code to your computer and make changes there.

-### Make changes through the web interface
+#### Make changes through the web interface
 You can add code for Lingoport Suite analysis on GitHub's website.
 This is the simplest way.

-1. Open the repository that you cloned
+1. Open the repository that you cloned.
 2. Select the 'working' branch.
 You may either make changes within this branch, or fork a new branch from it.
 If you're not sure, just use the 'working' branch.
 3. Browse to and open one of the existing files.
 4. Look for a pencil-like icon at the top right of the file.
 This is the 'edit this file' icon.
 Click on it.